Catpunk18/cats-fruitpicking/README.md

 # cats-fruitpicking
-A simple script to create targets to pick fruit from.
+A simple ESX script to create targets to pick fruit from.
 Comes with a cooldown for realistic, limited fruit supply.

 Dependancies:
+es_extended
 Ox_inventory
 Ox_target
 Ox_lib